DCAN-Labs/dcan-nn-unet/doc/tasks/528/528-all-measures.md

-Task 527
+Task 528
 ========

-527 was trained with a T1+T2 pair
+528 was trained with T2-only images
 ```
 iou_median:        0.7921853510223594
 dice_score_median: 0.8840431096012269